dirac-institute/sorcha/docs/installation.rst

 * tqdm

 .. tip::
-   We also recomend installing h5py in your conda/mamba environnment to ensure that the proper HD5 libraries are installed.
+   We also recommend installing h5py in your conda/mamba environment to ensure that the proper HD5 libraries are installed.